-Through the Chair, Councillor Crisanti gave a verbal update on the Corporate Governance and Human Resources Committee (CGHRC), noting that at the November 21st meeting the committee spoke on the Governance Work Plan, which highlighted:
+Councillor Crisanti, gave an update on the Corporate Governance and Human Resources Committee, At our last Corporate Governance and Human Resources

+Committee meeting on November 21st, we spoke on the Governance Work Plan, which highlighted:

-- Progress that was made in the year on several items, including updated board governance policies, among other items - discussion on items to be addressed in 2025 including Board development and training and a review of the Terms of Reference for each of the Board Committees - TSHC will be scheduling a Board Governance workshop
+- Progress that we've made this year on several items, including updated board governance policies among other items. - There was also discussion on items to be addressed in 2025 including Board development and training and a review of the Terms of Reference for each of the Board Committees. - It was also noted that TSHC will be scheduling a Board Governance workshop upcoming.

-He also noted that the Committee discussed some matters In Camera that are before the Board today In Camera.
+The Committee also discussed some matters In Camera that are before the Board today In Camera.

-He reflected on the work of the Committee in 2024, stating several key items came forward, including:
+In reflecting on the work of this Committee in 2024, several key items came forward, including:

-- Employee Engagement and Equity Diversity and Inclusion Survey Results and People and Culture updates - 2023 Annual Report - TSHC Policy Management Framework and TSHC Policy Plan - several Governance policies and People and Culture policies as well as the Tenant Human Rights Policy, all of which proceeded to the Board and were approved.
+- Employee Engagement and Equity Diversity and Inclusion Survey Results and People and Culture updates - 2023 Annual Report - TSHC Policy Management Framework and TSHC Policy Plan - As noted earlier, several Governance policies and People and Culture policies as well as the Tenant Human Rights Policy, all of which proceeded to Board and were approved.